Suhanya Raffel

-Suhanya Raffel is the museum director of the M+ Museum for Visual Culture, which will open in late 2021 in the West Kowloon Cultural District in Hong Kong.
+Suhanya Raffel is an art historian who has been serving as the museum director of the M+ Museum for Visual Culture in Hong Kong.
 She joined the West Kowloon Cultural District Authority in November 2016 as executive director, M+, before being appointed Museum Director, M+, in January 2019.
-She succeeds Lars Nittve, who led the museum from 2011-2016.
+She succeeded Lars Nittve, who led the museum from 2011-2016.

 Career

 Raffel was the Deputy Director of the Art Gallery of New South Wales, Sydney from 2013 to 2016 during which time she worked on the AGNSW expansion project with the architecture firm SANAA.
 From 1994-2013, she held senior curatorial positions at Queensland Art Gallery / Gallery of Modern Art, Brisbane, such as the Acting Director and Deputy Director of Curatorial.
 She helped drive the growth of the gallery from a regional museum to a global museum with an outstanding collection of contemporary Asia-Pacific art and led multiple Asia Pacific Triennials of Contemporary Art (2002–2012).